 Top of Page

-You are here to learn: as members of this learning environment,
+You are here to learn: as members of this learning

 you should be understanding, welcome the questions of

-others, and be supportive when members make
+others, open to correction, and be supportive when members make

 mistakes.
 We learn by asking questions and by

 making mistakes.
-The learning environment should be
+The learning community should be

 encouraging and no one should be put down or criticized for